sgbj/cool-af-sans/README.md

     npm run build
     ````

-5. Check out the results in `dist/`
+5. Check out the results in `dist`